copreus/valorant-agent-snatcher/README.md

 ## Usage
 Run the program **after** Valorant is open.

-## What if new maps or agents come out?
+## Handling New Maps or Agents
-If a new map comes out, simply add a new line in the `config.json` file with the map name.
-If a new agent comes out, simply type the name of the agent.
-(If it errors out, make sure the last line has no comma at the end).
-This program relies on `valorant-api.com`, so it does not need to update each time a new agent/map is added.
+If a new map is released, simply add a new line in the `config.json` file with the map name.
+If a new agent is added, type the agent's name.

-**If you get errors, use [https://jsonlint.com/](https://jsonlint.com/) to make sure your `config.json` is properly formatted.
-(If it's not, the program will cease to work.)**
+**Note:** If you encounter any errors, use [https://jsonlint.com/](https://jsonlint.com/) to ensure your `config.json` is properly formatted.
+Improperly formatted JSON will cause the program to stop working.

 ## Running from Source
 1. Download [Node.js](https://nodejs.org/en)